Update Python

 Here are Python versions you may have on macOS.

-1. Install Python with Homebrew.
-It will give you a Python version that's easy to manage and remove.
-However, it's best just for running scripts.
-If you need to install packages, install Pipx (for applications), use Rye, or use Pyenv with Venv and Pip (for programming).
+- You can install Python with Homebrew.
+Homebrew will give you a Python version that's easy to manage and remove.
+However, it's best just for running simple scripts.
+For running applications, install Pipx.
+For programming, use UV (the new unified tool) or install Pyenv with Venv and Pip.

-If you are working on multiple Python projects, you should install Python with a tool that manages multiple versions, creates a virtual environment to isolate dependencies, and installs packages.
+If you are programming with Python, you should install Python with a tool such as UV that manages multiple versions, creates a virtual environment to isolate dependencies, and installs packages.
+For an explanation of the role of version management, virtual environments, and package installation in Python, see my Mac Python general guide.

-Here are options to install Python with a version manager.
+Here are options to install Python for programming:

-1. Install Python with Rye.
-Rye is a new all-in-one tool for Python version and package management.
+- Install Python with UV (recommended).
+UV is a new, fast, unified tool for Python version, environment, and package management.

-2. Install Pyenv.
+- Install Pyenv.
 Start by using Homebrew to install the Pyenv version manager.
 Then install pyenv-virtualenv, an environment manager.
 Install one or more Python versions and use Pip to install Python packages.
-Use this approach if you want to learn to use the built-in Python tools.
+Use this approach if you want to learn to use the conventional Python tools.

 Steps